 2. If you harvest many small and/or immature potatoes.

-For storage, you want to have good sizes mature potatoes.
+For storage, you want mature, well-sized potatoes.
 Mature potatoes have thick skin firmly attached to the flesh.
 In a short growing season, we do not always reach that.
-Often we end up with many small potatoes at the end of the season.
+Often, we end up with many small potatoes at the end of the season.

-To choose an earlier variety can be helpful, but early variety potatoes do not always store well either, and if your favorite variety is a late one, what to do?
+Choosing an earlier variety can be helpful, but early variety potatoes do not always store well either.
+If your favorite variety is a late one, what to do?
 Canning is a great solution.

 In this case, it is good not to wait too long after harvesting.
-Can those fresh tubers soon for the best results.
+For best results, pressure-can those fresh tubers soon after harvesting them.

 3. There is no room to store potatoes.

-Modern houses often come with no food storage in place whatsoever.
+Modern houses often have no cool food storage at all.
 A dark closet or pantry can be used to store potatoes for a month or two, but they will get old quickly.
 Canning the potatoes is a better option.
 Canned potatoes can be stored in a pantry or cabinet.
-I would still keep them away from direct sunlight or heating shaft.
+Keep them away from direct sunlight or heating shafts.
 But that is common sense.

 What potato variety to use?

-White, very starchy potatoes may discolor to greyish and have a starchy white film on them.
-They are still good and safe to eat but don’t look as appealing.
+White, very starchy potatoes may discolor to a greyish color and develop a starchy white film.
+They are still good and safe to eat, but don’t look as appealing.

 The safety question

-If you prefer the tested method, look for the notes for it.
+There are now official Raw Pack recipes in the All New Ball Book of Canning.
+If you prefer the Hot Pack method, look for the notes for it.
 It is not much different, just a few extra steps.

-Will the end result be less processed?
-In my opinion, no. Pressure can only build up if the temperature is right.
-The difference is, that getting to the right temperature will take longer.
+Will the end result be less processed if using the Raw Pack method?
+In my opinionโand now, according to the new bookโno.
+Pressure can only build up if the temperature is right.
+The difference is that getting to the right temperature will take longer.
 However, I do not mind, since there is nothing to do during that time, just watching the canner.

 Will the glass not break if started cold?
-Again, in my experience, no. The important factor for glass is that the temperature is consistent.
-If you have hot jars, everything else must also be hot.
-If you have cold jars, keep the canner water cooler, too; boiling hot could crack the jars.
+Again, in my experience, no. The important factor for glass is a consistent temperature.
+If you have hot jars, everything else must be hot as well.
+If you have cooler jars, keep the canner water cooler, too; boiling water for cold jars could crack them.

 A high-pressure canner.
-This one should be a giver, if you want to pressure can, you need a canner.
-We use the Presto canner, it is a canner that can be used on a glass cooktop.
-Not all canners can, be aware.
+This one should be a giver.
+If you want to pressure can, you need a canner.
+We use the Presto canner, which is designed for use on a glass cooktop.

-Presto also has a canner for induction glass cooktop that works on gas, electric, smooth-top, and induction ranges.
-If you don’t have a canner, that would be the one I would recommend.
-With this one you are set for whatever cooktop you will have in the future.
+Presto also has a canner for an induction glass cooktop that works on gas, electric, smooth-top, and induction ranges.
+If you donโt have a canner, that’s the one I would recommend.
+With this one, you are set for whatever cooktop you will have in the future.

-Wide mouth or regular jars?
-A wide-mouth jar is easier to use, but overall it is a more expensive jar, the jar itself as well as the lids.
-I find regular jars work well too.
-Just keep the potatoes smaller, to fit into the opening.
+Wide-mouth or regular jars?
+A wide-mouth jar is easier to use, but overall it is a more expensive option โthe jar itself and the lids.
+I find regular jars work well, too.
+Just keep the potato pieces smaller to fit into the opening.

 Lids and rings.
 To make sure the lids seal well, I always cover them with boiling water and let them sit for about 10 minutes.
 Not sure if that is a must.
-Just habit I guess.
+Just a habit, I guess.
+I also have an extra box with pressure canning rings.
+They do discolor quickly, so why not use the same rings again and keep the nice rings for water bath canning?

 Getting the potatoes ready for canning